SixSq/old.sixsq.github.com/_posts/2014-01-21-product-nuvlabox-tech.md

 techspecs: /products/nuvlabox-tech.html
 ---

-In more detail, NuvlaBox™ provides the following features:
+In more detail, NuvlaBox<sup>®</sup> provides the following features:

 NuvlaBox™ can be used in two main modes: